zkportal/report-verification/SGX_REPORT.md

 # SGX Report breakdown

-SGX report is used to verify hat the signing authority is rooted to a trusted authority such as the enclave platform manufacturer.
+SGX report is used to verify that the signing authority is rooted to a trusted authority such as the enclave platform manufacturer.
 Practically, it means that you can verify that the code is running in a Trusted Execution Environment.
 It also includes a number of attributes you, as a consumer of the report, need to verify yourself.

 ## `Data`
 The report data that has been included in the report.
-This can any data up to 64 bytes that the enclave signs and attests to.
+This can be any data up to 64 bytes that the enclave signs and attests to.

 ### How do I verify it?